apache/incubator-heron/website/content/docs/developers/simulator-mode.md

 simulator.shutdown();
 ```

-To kill a topology, you could also terminate the process.
+To kill a topology, one could also terminate the process.

 The simulator mode will run in separate threads other than main thread.
 All those interfaces are thread-safe.
-This means that you could invoke these interfaces in other threads and monitor the corresponding behaviors interactively.
+This means that one could invoke these interfaces in other threads and monitor the corresponding behaviors interactively.

 # Debug topology using IntelliJ